 Montecito LibraryThe small Montecito Library was established in 1910 in one room of the building that currently houses the library.
 It is supported by the community via the Friends of the Montecito Library organization.

-Carpinteria LibraryThe Carpinteria library is a satellite branch of the Santa Barbara system and is well used by residents.
-There is a good selection of books locally, computers, videos and all of the benefits of being part of the Santa Barbara system.
+Carpinteria LibraryThe Carpinteria Community Library is well used by residents.
+There is a good selection of books locally, computers, and videos.

 UCSB LibraryThe library serves UC Santa Barbara's students, faculty, and staff.
 The Library is also open to the public, but to borrow materials, non-University affiliated individuals must purchase a UCSB Library Card for $100 for one year.